 Injured employees who have a permanent, partial disability caused by an injury, and whose employer does not offer other work, may qualify for the supplemental job displacement benefits (SJDB).
 SJDB comes in the form of a non-transferable voucher that can be used to pay for educational retraining or skill enhancement at state-approved or state-accredited schools.
 The training vouchers are accepted by United Truck Driving School.
 The voucher covers school tuition, fees, books and expenses required by the school for your CDL training.

 Students may choose to finance California CDL Training a variety of ways.
 Students can pay “out-of-pocket” via cash or card.
 Additionally, we offer financing for our courses on approved credit with a down payment.
-We offer reasonable payments that do not begin until one and half to two months following graduation.
+We offer reasonable payments that do not begin until one and a half to two months following graduation.

 By clicking above, I consent to receive telephone calls and text messages from United Truck Driving School containing information a the number above about their programs.
 I understand that the calls and messages may be initiated with automated equipment and that I am not required to provide this consent to be eligible to enroll.